satoruiiitv/my-first-repo/README.md

 # my-first-repo
-THis my Github first Repository
+This is my GitHub first Repository